kelseyhightower/event-gateway-on-kubernetes/README.md

 EOF
 ```

-Register the `echo` cloud function by posting the function registration to the Event Gateway:
+Register the `echo` cloud function by posting the function registration object to the Event Gateway:

 ```
 curl --request POST \